-As an experienced website operations expert, I fully understand the importance of making precise judgments when managing and displaying website content.AnQiCMS (AnQiCMS) is provided with many conveniences for content creators with its concise and efficient Go language architecture and flexible Django-style template engine.divisiblebyFilter, it helps us elegantly solve the problem of determining the multiple relationship of numbers, goodbye to the complex modulus operation in templates.
+As an experienced website operations expert, I fully understand the importance of making precise judgments when managing and displaying website content.AnQiCMS (AnQiCMS) offers a concise and efficient Go language architecture and a flexible Django-style template engine, providing many conveniences for content creators.Today, let's delve into a very practical little tool in the AnQiCMS template engine -divisiblebyA filter that helps us elegantly solve the problem of determining the multiple relationship of numbers, goodbye to the complex modulus operation in templates.

-Secure CMSdivisiblebyFilter: easily determine the multiple relationship of numbers
+Security CMSdivisiblebyFilter: Easily determine the multiple relationship of numbers

-In content operation and website development, we often encounter the need to display content based on the characteristics of certain numbers.For example, you may need to apply different background colors to odd and even rows in a list to enhance readability, or you may want to highlight a special promotional tag when the product ID is a multiple of a specific number (such as 5).%To implement.
-However, in the template language of AnQiCMS, we have a more intuitive and 'friendly' option:divisiblebyFilter.
+In content operation and website development, we often encounter the need to display content based on the characteristics of some numbers.For example, you may need to apply different background colors to odd and even rows in the list to enhance readability, or you may want to highlight a special promotional tag when the product ID is a multiple of a specific number (such as 5).These seemingly simple conditional judgments often require the use of the modulo (Modulo) operator in traditional programming languages%To implement.
+However, in the AnQiCMS template language, we have a more intuitive and 'friendly' option:divisiblebyfilter.

 divisiblebyWhat is a filter?
 What can it do for me?

-In simple terms,divisiblebyThe filter can help us determine if one number is a multiple of another.It takes two parameters: the number you want to check and another number as the 'divisor'.TrueorFalse),Clearly tell you the result.
+In simple terms,divisiblebyThe filter helps us determine if one number is a multiple of another.It takes two parameters: the number you want to check, and another number as the 'divisor'.This filter will return a boolean value (TrueorFalse),clearly tells you the result.

-Its core function lies in converting the mathematical division judgment into a logic that can be directly understood and used in the template, thereby avoiding the need to write native mathematical operation expressions in the template file.This not only improves the readability of the template code, but also conforms to the design principle of 'separation of logic and presentation' of the template engine.
+Its core function is to convert the mathematical division judgment into logic that can be directly understood and used in templates, thus avoiding the need to write native mathematical operation expressions in template files.This not only improves the readability of the template code, but also conforms to the design principle of 'logic and display separation' in the template engine.

-divisiblebyThe usage syntax of the filter is very intuitive, following the general rules of AnQiCMS template filters:
+divisiblebyThe syntax of using the filter is very intuitive, following the general rules of AnQiCMS template filters:

 {{ 待检查的数字|divisibleby:除数 }}

-The 'number to be checked' can be a variable from the template or a direct written numeric literal; the 'divisor' can also be a variable or a numeric literal.
+The 'number to be checked' can be a variable in the template or a directly written numeric literal; the 'divisor' can also be a variable or a numeric literal.

-Let us feel its convenience through several practical examples:
+Let us experience its convenience through several practical examples:

 Scenario one: Set different styles for odd and even rows in the list

-This isdivisiblebyFilter one of the most classic uses.
-When rendering a list item in a loop, we can useforloop.Counter(representing the current loop index, starting from 1) combineddivisibleby:2to determine the parity of the line number.
+This isdivisiblebyOne of the most classic uses of the filter.
+When rendering a list item in a loop, we can useforloop.Counter(representing the current loop index, starting from 1) combined withdivisibleby:2to determine the parity of the line number.

 {% archiveList archives with type="list" limit="10" %}